PluribusDigital/flash-app/docs/process/TEAMNORMS.md

 3. Work must be “approved” before we start on it.
   * Make sure we agreed to the acceptance criteria with the PO before moving forward with the work.
   * Working on unapproved items could cause potential rework, scope creep, and client and team dissatisfaction.
-4. For scrum come prepared to talk about issues, blocks, dependencies, and questions.
+4. For scrum come prepared to talk about what you did, what you plan to do, issues, blocks, dependencies, and questions.
-  * Do not status in the scrum.
-The task board tells us what you have accomplished and plan to accomplish – you don’t have to.
 5. Respect each other’s time: Be on time, start on time, end on time, and have an agenda.
 6. We will be held accountable to our commitments.
   * We work as a team to make a commitment and we work as a team to deliver on it.
 7. Prioritize and respect feedback.
   * We will all give feedback, receive feedback, and act on the feedback together.
-8. Listen to what others are saying and strive to understand each other’s perspective.
-  * Do not [jump to conclusions]() – ask questions.
-  * Debate the merit of the idea, not the person.
-9. Respect the “do not disturb” signal.
+8. Respect the “do not disturb” signal.
   * If headphones are in, the person is focused and should not be interrupted.
   * If headphones are out, you can engage.
-10. Keep it simple.
+9. Keep it simple.
   * Keep an eye and focus on the MVP.
   * Remember, business value and feasibility are top priority.
-11. Help others and ask for help from others.
+10. Help others and ask for help from others.
   * Don’t struggle for more than 15 minutes without asking for help.
 11. Follow README.md for each repo for contributing, style, etc.
 12. A pull request should usually equate to completion of a user story/card.
-12. Reviews and Retrospectives (R&Rs) are critical to our process.
+13. Planning Sessions and Reviews and Retrospectives (R&Rs) are critical to our process.
 Everyone participates in them.
   * Reviews:
     - Review the work completed and secure the agreement of “Done.”
-    - Capture feedback.
     - Discuss the product.
-    - Tone: Happy, energetic, upbeat.
   * Retrospectives:
     - Review the process and identify failures, mistakes, blocks, obstacles.
-    - Discuss the process and actions.
-    - Don’t play the blame game, get personal, or complain without offering solutions.
-    - Tone: Honest, reflective, pro-active.